behdadkha/GNU-FX/README.md

 * To run the **unit tests** for the React app, go to `toefx-client` and run `npm run unitTest`.
 The output is  a table showing the percentage of statements coverage, branch coverage, function coverage and line coverage.
 * To run the **validation tests** (most of it done by the Bot (go to the next header to run the python Bot)), first go to `toefx-server` and run `npm start`.
 Then go to `toefx-client` and run `npm run validationTest`.
 * To run the unit-tests for the node app, go to `toefx-server` and run `npm run unitTest`.
 The output is  a table showing the percentage of statements coverage, branch coverage, function coverage and line coverage.
-* To run the **unit-tests** for the machine learning, go to `toefx-server` and run `pytest --cov`.
+* To run the **unit-tests** for the machine learning, go to `toefx-server` and run `pytest AI/actual/test_Unit.py --cov`.
+The output is  a table showing the percentage of statement coverage, as well as tests passed or failed.
+* To run the **validation-tests** for the machine learning, go to `toefx-server` and run `pytest AI/actual/test_Validation.py --cov`.
 The output is  a table showing the percentage of statement coverage, as well as tests passed or failed.

 ## Instructions for Running the Bot (Continue Validation and Stress Test)
 1. Run both frontend and backend: Go to `toefx-client` and run `npm start`, then go to `toefx-server` and run `npm start`.